 OPUS restaurant is Vienna’s new gourmet address, where creativity and culinary art blend with imperial traditions.
-In late 2014, OPUS was awarded two chefs hats in the Gault & Millau 2015 guide.
+In late 2014, OPUS was awarded two chef hats in the Gault & Millau 2015 guide.

-The opulent 1873 HalleNsalon, located at the hotel’s heart, is the perfect place to relax and enjoy a light snack along with a glass of champagne, Viennese coffee or refreshing juice.
+The opulent Imperial Bar, located at the heart of the hotel, is the perfect place to relax and enjoy a light snack along with a glass of champagne, Viennese coffee or refreshing juice.
 Gorgeous crystal chandeliers and restored decorative angel friezes adorn the ceiling in this palatial lounge.

 As a frequent traveling family, welcome amenities with a wow factor attract serious attention.
 These friendly lions at the Hotel Imperial set the tone for an extra-special stay.